How a financial institution used a week-long mobile diary-study to understand the Consumer behaviours and attitudes of Gen-Z and millennials.

 Having recruited 48 respondents across these groups, our client then assigned them 11 scheduled tasks as part of a week-long diary study.
 Over the course of the week, respondents uploaded over 1,000 photos, video, screenshots and notes.
 The uploads covered everything from personal, family and work lives to their values, what they cared about and what brands they used.

-By accommodating a generation that is constantly browsing, snapping and communicating using a smartphone, our client used mobile-ethnography to embed themselves in the most authentic of moments that their young clients throughout the week.
+By accommodating a generation that is constantly browsing, snapping and communicating using a smartphone, our client used mobile-ethnography to embed themselves in the most authentic of moments of their young clients throughout the week.
 By conducting their research through a familiar medium rather than within the formal confines of a financial institution, they got their first true insights into the lives of millennials.

 If you’d like to learn more about how mobile-ethnography could help a financial institution or banking organization understand millennials, please get in touch using the form below.